AGProjects/blink-qt/doc/readme.txt

 Blink
 -----

-This is Blink, a state of the art, easy to use SIP client.
+This is the QT version of Blink, a state of the art, easy to use SIP client for Linux and Microsoft Windows.
+For MacOSX, see the Cocoa version available at the home site.

-Copyright (c) 2009-2010 AG Projects http://ag-projects.com
+Copyright (c) 2010 AG Projects http://ag-projects.com

 Homepage: http://iCanBlink.com